isb-cgc/readthedocs/docs/source/sections/Tutorials/KidneyCancerDemo/KidneyCancerDemo.rst

    :scale: 30
    :align: center

-5)	Here’s an example short SQL query that completes in 0.3 seconds to identify how many patients there are with TCGA kidney cancers.
+5)	Here’s a short SQL query (that completes in 0.3 seconds) which identifies how many patients there are with TCGA kidney cancers.
-Enter this SQL query in the BigQuery Console and click Run:
+Enter this SQL query in the BigQuery Console and click **Run**:

 .. code-block:: sql